 Eliza has experience and enjoys working with the following client populations:

-Children and adolescents: autism spectrum disorder, anxiety, trauma, ADHD, physical disabilities.
+Children and adolescents: autism spectrum disorder, anxiety, trauma, ADHD, physical disabilities, developmental delay.

 Adults: trauma, sexual abuse, family violence, anxiety, depression, grief and loss, parenting, isolation.